Reap the Wild Wind (song)

-"Reap the Wild Wind" is Ultravox's first single from their sixth studio album Quartet, recorded at the AIR Studios in London and Montserrat and released on Chrysalis Records on 17 September 1982.
+"Reap the Wild Wind" is a song by British new wave band Ultravox, released on 17 September 1982 as the lead single from their sixth studio album Quartet, recorded at the AIR Studios in London and Montserrat and released on Chrysalis Records.

-It reached no.12 on the UK singles chart and is the only single by Ultravox that charted on the US Billboard Hot 100.
+It reached No. 12 on the UK Singles Chart and is the only single by Ultravox that charted on the US Billboard Hot 100.